canonical/craft-parts/docs/common/craft-parts/reference/plugins/cmake_plugin.rst

-The CMake plugin needs the ``cmake`` executable to configure, and ``make`` or ``ninja`` executable to build. ``make`` and ``ninja`` are dependant on the selected ``cmake-generator``.
+The CMake plugin needs the ``cmake`` executable to configure, and ``make`` or ``ninja`` executable to build. ``make`` and ``ninja`` are dependent on the selected ``cmake-generator``.
 These dependencies are provided by the plugin as a ``build-packages`` entry.

 The plugin also sets up ``gcc``.
 Other compiler or library